Learning for Life

 "We learn important things about the world that we might need to know in the future, like how to act towards each other." - Y1 Pupil

-At Elmhurst School, we aspire to prepare our children for their future through the delivery of a comprehensive, creative PSHE programme, which is taught through our Learning for Life lessons.
-Our goal is to enable pupils to acquire the skills, knowledge, attitudes and values, which are necessary to make sense of their life experiences and to become healthy, confident, independent and responsible members of society.
-Providing a high quality PSHE curriculum gives pupils opportunities to think about issues that are real and relevant to their lives in a safe environment.
+Learning for Life prepares our children for their future through the delivery of a comprehensive, creative PSHE programme.
+Our goal is to enable pupils to acquire the skills, knowledge, attitudes and values which are necessary to make sense of their life experiences and help them aspire to become healthy, confident, independent and responsible members of society.
+Providing a high quality PSHE curriculum gives pupils opportunities to think about issues that are real and relevant to their lives in a safe environment and to create an ambitious and happy future for themselves.

 In Years 1-6, Learning for Life is taught weekly.
 There may be times that additional sessions occur due to a relevant issue arising within an individual class, within our school or within the global community; we are aware that our Learning for Life curriculum must reflect the needs of our pupils and the world they live in.